wilsonianb/ofc-bootstrap/README.md

 ![](./docs/ofc-bootstrap.png)

-> ofc-bootstrap packages a number of primitives such as an IngressController, a way to obtain certificates from LetsEncrypt, the OpenFaaS Cloud components, OpenFaaS itself and Minio for build log storage.
+> ofc-bootstrap packages a number of primitives such as an IngressController, a way to obtain certificates from LetsEncrypt, the OpenFaaS Cloud components, and OpenFaaS itself.
 Each component is interchangeable.

 ### Video demo